 E-UTRAN consists of components of a single type, eNodeB. eNodeB is a base station, which controls the UEs in one or several cells.

-The illustration of 3GPP radio protocol architecture can be seen from Figure 4.
+The 3GPP radio protocol architecture is illustrated in Figure 4.

-Figure 4: 3GPP radio protocol architecture
+Figure 4: 3GPP radio protocol architecture for control plane